jurios/laravel-i18n-docs/source/docs/locales.md

 [
     'language'* =>, // Language code
     'region' => null, // Country/Region code
-    'description' => null, //Brief description
+    'name' => null, // Locale name.
+If null, then locale reference is used 'description' => null, //Brief description
     'laravel_locale' => null, //Locale loaded by Laravel.
 If null, locale reference is used 'currency_number_decimals' => 2, // Decimals when represent a number using __number() or __price()